gcallah/hambone/chaps/chap2.md

 Gertie turned her head at a 45° angle and stared at Winthrop.
 "Right, so maybe you gonna get to the point sometime today."

-"The point is exactly what I'm getting to, and I don't mean to delay getting there one bit longer.
-Because dealing with such important folk as y'all, one gotta be brief.
+"The point is exactly what I'm getting to, and I don't mean to delay getting there one little bit longer.
+Because dealing with such important folk as y'all, a man gotta be brief.
 And I could go on and on saying nothing with a whole lot of words, but that ain't my way."

 Claude put his head in his hand for a moment, then looked up at Winthrop and said, "So you gonna tell us what up, or you gonna just keep telling us that you about to tell us what up?"